 My increasing desire to work with the human half of the dog/human relationship led to train as an NLP Master Practitioner and Coach.
 NLP (Neuro Linguistic Programming) is a set of strategies and techniques via which we can clarify our goals, recognise our unconscious emotional blocks and enhance our ability to achieve what we want.
 As part of my CPD I continue to assist on practitioner trainings and regularly attend related workshops and seminars.

-Human Animal Relationship Therapy (HART) has been developed by me as a result of my own personal work with my dogs and my work with my dog behaviour clients.
+My relationship coaching service has been developed as a result of my own personal work with my dogs and my work with my dog behaviour clients.
 It provides an effective framework with which we can explore the emotional dynamic between ourselves and our animals.

 Bach Flower Remedy Practitioner